ravitc10/Movement-Dictionary-Maker-Web-App/README.md

 [https://github.com/YOUR_USERNAME/movement-dictionary-app](https://github.com/ravitc10/Movement-Dictionary-Maker-Web-App)

 2. Click Code → Download ZIP
-3. Unzip the folder somewhere easy (like Desktop)
+3. Upload the folder into your coding environment

-**You should now see a folder containing:**
+_You should now see a folder containing:_
   a. app.py
   b. requirements.txt
   c.
 README.md
   d.
 Folders like movement_dictionary and uploads (they may be empty)

-4. Open a terminal in that folder
+4. Open a terminal in that folder and verify that you are in the correct folder by prompting python with: pwd Click enter and you should see something like:

-On Mac:
+/Users/yourname/Desktop/movement-dictionary-app

+5. If you do not see: /Users/yourname/Desktop/movement-dictionary-app , you can navigate here with the following commands:
+6. cd /Users/yourname/Desktop
+7. cd /Users/yourname/Desktop/movement-dictionary-app

+**Step Two: Create a virtual environment**
+1. Once you verify your location as /Users/yourname/Desktop/movement-dictionary-app , you can create a new virtual environment:
   a.
-Open Terminal
+First, you need to make sure you are using python 10 or 11.
+Verify this by typing python3 --version (mac) or python --version (mac)
   b.
-Type cd (with a space)
+Next, after verifying you are using python 3.11 or 3.10, you can create the environemnt by typing in the terminal: python3 -m venv .venv
   c.
-Drag the project folder into the Terminal window → press Enter

-**Example:**
-cd /Users/yourname/Desktop/movement-dictionary-app

-5. Create a virtual environment (one time)
-  a.
-Inside the folder:
-  b. python3 -m venv .venv
-  c.
-Activate it (do this every time before running):
+Activate it (do this every time before running the app):
-    source .venv/bin/activate

 **You should now see something like (.venv) at the beginning of your terminal prompt.**
-To stop using it later:
+To stop using it later write:
 ****deactivate****

 6. Install required Python packages